How Often Does Google Crawl Websites?

 The Basics Explained: Crawling and Indexing

 Crawling is an essential process in the SEO universe.
-In it, Google sends a bot to your website to read the content.
-When Google bots crawl your site, it means there is a probability that the content will rank on the web.
+In it, Google sends a bot to crawl your website and read the content.
+When Google bots crawl your site, it is possible that the content will rank on the web.

 Crawling Indexing

-A widely accepted concept is that Google and other search engines, also called spiders, have little bots crawling through the whole Internet.
+a widely accepted concept is that Google and other search engines, which range from Google to others, also called spiders, have a lot of bots with the right to crawl through the whole Internet.

-However, Google doesn’t discover the pages on its own.
-Website owners must submit a list of pages, a sitemap, to get Google to crawl their site.
-Once a URL is discovered, Google sends crawlers to the site to read all the fresh content, both text and non-text, such as video and visuals, and determine whether the page is worth indexing.
+Once a URL is discovered, page indexing occurs as Google sends crawlers to the site to read all the fresh text and non-text content, such as video and visuals, and determine whether the page is worth indexing.

-After a crawler visits your website and analyses the content, the link gets stored in Google indexes.
-We call this process indexing.
+After a crawler visits your website and analyses the content, the link is stored in Google indexes for others to explore.
+We note this process as indexing.
 Thus, the billions of pages are stored in a comprehensive database, and without access to the URLs, Google’s algorithm cannot discover or rank your content.

-If there are new and updated pages you want in the Google index, you can submit indexing requests through the Google Search Console.
+If there are new and updated pages you want in the Google index, you can submitting or requesting indexing through the Google Search Console.

 Does Google Crawl All Websites?

-Google cannot crawl your site independently — it needs specific links and a sitemap to know about your site’s existence.
+Google cannot crawl your site independently—it needs specific links and a sitemap to determine your site’s existence.
 Additionally, it does not crawl all pages.
-It starts with a specific set of pages it last crawled and follows the URLs present to discover new sites across the web.
+It starts with a couple of pages that Google crawled and follows the URLs present to discover new sites across the web.

 The Google bots crawl billions of web pages and add links present on these pages to its database.
-As a result, Google discovers new sites and links and uses them to update its index.
+As a result, Search engines discover new sites and links posted and use them to update their index.

 Google Indexing Flow Chart

 As a site owner, you can request Google to crawl your updated pages through Google Search Console.
-You can do this by uploading an XML sitemap with the URL of the pages you want Google to index.
+You can do this by uploading an XML sitemap with the URL of the pages through the search bar you want Google to index.
 This is also how you can inform Google about the changes made on your existing pages and request a re-crawl.

 Which Web Pages Are Not Crawled?